Tornium/tornium/README.md

 ## Tornium Extensions

 Tornium partially supports extensions for new Discord commands and new Flask endpoints (with no support for Celery tasks currently).
 However, over-writing pre-existing commands and endpoints is not supported.
-A template for Tornium extensions can be found at (https://github.com/dssecret/tornium-extension-template)[dssecret/tornium-extension-template].
+A template for Tornium extensions can be found at [https://github.com/dssecret/tornium-extension-template](dssecret/tornium-extension-template).
 Extensions automatically install into Tornium upon start up of Tornium with auto-detection of extensions (must start with `tornium-`).
 For more information or if you find any issues, please open an issue in either repository.

-NOTE: Tornium extensions must be released as open source code under a GPLv3 or another GPL license due to the restrictions of the (https://github.com/dssecret/tornium-pro/blob/master/LICENSE)[tornium-pro license].
-For more details, take a look at (https://www.gnu.org/licenses/gpl-3.0.en.html)[GPL website].
+NOTE: Tornium extensions must be released as open source code under a GPLv3 or another GPL license due to the restrictions of the [https://github.com/dssecret/tornium-pro/blob/master/LICENSE](tornium license).
+For more details, take a look at [https://www.gnu.org/licenses/gpl-3.0.en.html](GPL website).

 ## License

-Tornium repositories are licensed under (https://github.com/dssecret/tornium-pro/blob/master/LICENSE)[AGPLv3].
-For information about how the AGPL license affects you, please take a look at the [GNU website].
+Tornium repositories are licensed under [https://github.com/dssecret/tornium-pro/blob/master/LICENSE](AGPLv3).
+For information about how the AGPL license affects you, please take a look at the [https://www.gnu.org/licenses/agpl-3.0.en.html](GNU website).

 ## Release Notes

-This project follows (https://semver.org/)[semver v2.0] so all bug fixes, breaking changes, features, etc. can be found in the (https://github.com/dssecret/tornium-pro/blob/master/CHANGELOG.adoc)[changelog].
+This project follows [https://semver.org/](semver v2.0) so all bug fixes, breaking changes, features, etc. can be found in the [https://github.com/dssecret/tornium-pro/blob/master/CHANGELOG.adoc](changelog).

 ## Contributing to Tornium

 All commits must be signed with a `Signed-off-by` line in the commit description matching the commit author.
 This certifies (under the Developer Certificate of Origin) that you have written the code or have the right to submit the code to the project.
-Full details can be found (https://developercertificate.org/)[here].
+Full details can be found [https://developercertificate.org/](here).

 ## Donations